Stiggu/javaToHtmlUoPeopleForum/README.md

 Got the motivation to make a small script that will parse the Java to HTML, using inline styles to get it a little bit of personality, given that the UoPeople forum lets you do that!

+### Usage

+After cloning the project:

+`python jParser.py`

+It will give you an `output.html`, you can paste that in the forum (in the html part, under advanced options)

+Inside the script you can change the `INPUT_FILE` variable to whatever file you want, I'm thinking of changing this to a CLI.

+### Tags to use inside the .java files

 | Tag          | Description                                                           |
 |--------------|-----------------------------------------------------------------------|
 | /*comment:   | Marks the start of a text block                                       |